 In the centre of the village lies the central and cobbled square of Lefkara, around which there are several shops selling the traditional Lefkaritika embroidery, as well as various other products.
 The village's paved alleys give you the urge to walk around and see all of the things mentioned above.

 Lefkara experienced several population fluctuations.
 More specifically, in 1881 the inhabitants of the village were 313, which increased in 1891 to 334 and to 349 in 1901.
 In 1911 they decreased to 323 to increase to 364 in 1921.
 In 1931 they fell only slightly to 357 and in 1946 they grew to 405.
 In 1960 the inhabitants reached 304 and in 1973 they were reduced to 225.
 In 1976 they rose to 256 others in 1982 to 210.
 According to the 2001 census, the inhabitants of Lefkara were 118.

 In Kato Lefkara, there is a limited area of arable land in which wine grape varieties, olives, almonds, carobs, a few citrus fruits, fodder plants, beans, a few fruit trees such as figs, pomegranates and plums and very few vegetables are cultivated.

-Apart from farming, the inhabitants of the Kato Lefkara, as well as in the neighboring village of Pano Lefkara, have developed the art of embroidery, which has reached very high levels, just like the Argyrohoia.
+Apart from farming, the inhabitants of the Kato Lefkara, as well as in the neighbouring village of Pano Lefkara, have developed the art of embroidery, which has reached very high levels, just like the Silverworks.